M17-Project/M17_spec/M17-Protocol.md

   * Location data: Lat/Long
   * Station Type/Icon:  Literally copy from APRS?

+### Key Negotiation
+Used to negotiate a session key with a station with whom you do not have a preshared key.
+Probably a whole protocol in here. **TODO**

+### Ping
+Ping?
+Pong.
+Test availability to a particular station.
+Both the echo request and reply are defined.  **TODO**

-## Stream Formats
+## Stream Types
-These formats must fit in the 48 byte payload of the Stream Mode Frame specified above.
-A Frame will be sent 20 times a second, or one frame every 50ms.
+These formats must fit in the 83 byte payload of the Stream Mode Frame specified above.
+A Frame will be sent 12.5 times a second, or one frame every 80ms.

 ### Voice Streams
-The Link Control packet that establishes the Voice Stream specifies which stream type is used.
+The Start Stream packet that establishes the Voice Stream specifies which stream type is used.

-The Link Control packet also specifies what the padding is, whether it's just empty padding, or some other data stream.
+The Start Stream packet also specifies what the padding is, whether it's just empty padding, or some other data stream.
 But for the purposes of the primary Voice Stream, it's just padding.
 Any use of the padding data is outside the scope of the primary voice stream.

+#### CODEC2, All bit rates
+Stream Type = 0xC2
+CODEC2 modes operate on either 20ms frames, or 40ms frames.
+Stream frames are sent every 80ms, so will contain either 2 or 4 CODEC frames, depending on the CODEC mode used.i  Different CODEC bitrates result in varrying amounts of FEC and padding available for other purposes.

+All 20ms modes put 4 CODEC frames per Stream frame.
+All 40ms modes put 2 CODEC frames per Stream frame.

+**TODO** Provide more detail here about the FEC encoding.

-#### C2-32: CODEC2 3200bps
+##### CODEC2 3200bps
+Stream Type = 0xC2, Stream Subtype = 0x32

-CODEC2 3200 needs to send a 64 bit/4 byte CODEC frame every 20ms.
-Stream frames are sent every 50ms, so Stream frames will alternate between containing 2 CODEC frames and 3 CODEC frames.
+CODEC2 3200 uses a 64 bit/8 byte CODEC frame every 20ms.
+FEC ratio is 1:1.

-Even Frames:
-* Even/Odd Frame Indicator: 1 byte
+Frame format:
 * CODEC2: 8 bytes
 * CODEC2: 8 bytes
+* CODEC2: 8 bytes
+* CODEC2: 8 bytes
-* FEC: 12 bytes
+* FEC: 32 bytes
 * Padding: 19 bytes

-Odd Frames:
-* Even/Odd Frame Indicator: 1 byte
+##### CODEC2 2400bps
+Stream Type = 0xC2, Stream Subtype = 0x24
+CODEC2 2400 uses a 48 bit/6 byte CODEC frame every 20ms.
+FEC ratio is 1:1

+Frame format:
+* CODEC2: 6 bytes
+* CODEC2: 6 bytes
+* CODEC2: 6 bytes
+* CODEC2: 6 bytes
+* FEC: 24 bytes
+* Padding: 35 bytes

+##### CODEC2 2400bps, Resiliant Mode
+Stream Type = 0xC2, Stream Subtype = 0x25
+**TODO** Come up with a better name than "Resiliant Mode."

+CODEC2 2400 uses a 48 bit/6 byte CODEC frame every 20ms.
+FEC ratio is 1:2, twice as much FEC as data.

+Frame format:
+* CODEC2: 6 bytes
+* CODEC2: 6 bytes
+* CODEC2: 6 bytes
+* CODEC2: 6 bytes
+* FEC: 48 bytes
+* Padding: 11 bytes

+##### CODEC2_MODE_1600
+Stream Type = 0xC2, Stream Subtype = 0x16

+CODEC2 1600 uses a 64 bit/8 byte CODEC frame every 40ms.
+FEC ratio is 1:2.

+Frame format:
 * CODEC2: 8 bytes
 * CODEC2: 8 bytes
-* CODEC2: 8 bytes
-* FEC: 16 bytes
+* FEC: 32 bytes
-* Padding: 7 bytes
+* Padding: 35 bytes

-**TODO** Provide more detail here about the FEC encoding.
+##### CODEC2_MODE_1400
+Stream Type = 0xC2, Stream Subtype = 0x14
+##### CODEC2_MODE_1300
+Stream Type = 0xC2, Stream Subtype = 0x13
+##### CODEC2_MODE_1200
+Stream Type = 0xC2, Stream Subtype = 0x12
+##### CODEC2_MODE_700
+Stream Type = 0xC2, Stream Subtype = 0x07

 ### File Transfer Stream
+**TODO** Notes:
+* Include filename, size, MIME type, etc.

+## Encryption Types
+**TODO** Notes:
+* Encryption should user COUNTER mode block ciphers and user the Sequence Number as the counter.
+The 16 bit counter and 80ms frames can provide for over 87 minutes of streaming without rolling over the counter.

+### Null Encryption
+Encryption Type = 0x00, Encryption Subtype = 0x00.
+No encryption is performed, payload is sent in clear text.

+## Padding Types
+These might be very similar to Stream Types, but they have variable number of bytes per frame available to them.
+There is no guaranteed delivery rate like there is for a Stream Type.

+### Null Padding
+Padding Type = 0x00, Padding Sybtype = 0x00.
+Simply fill the empty space with 0x00.

 # Address Encoding
 M17 addresses are 48 bits, 6 bytes long.
 Callsigns (and other addresses) are encoded into these 6 bytes in the following ways: